Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

 \section{Recoloring Chordal Graphs}

-In this section we show that \CSG s can be used to efficiently decide the {\sc $\C_k$-Reachability} problem for $(k-2)$-connected chordal graphs.
-A graph is {\em chordal} if it contains no induced cycle of length greater than~3.
-Chordal graphs form a well-studied and important graph class; see e.g.~\cite{BLS99} for more information.
-To prove the result, we use the fact that for a chordal graph $G$ and any clique~$T$ of $G$, the terminal graph $(G,T)$ can recursively be constructed from simple cliques using a polynomial number of clique-based introduce, forget and join operations.
-This is made precise in Section~\ref{ssec:Nicetds}, by defining chordal nice tree decompositions after first proving a general bound valid for arbitrary nice tree decompositions in Section~\ref{ssec:nice1}.
-We remark that the results in these two sections can alternatively be obtained using known results on tree decompositions; see e.g.~\cite[Sec.12.3]{Di05} for a well-known characterization of chordal graphs in terms of tree decompositions and for further background on tree decompositions.
-See~\cite{Kl94} for information on turning tree decompositions into DP-friendly {\em nice tree decompositions} and corresponding bounds.
-One can verify that `chordal tree decompositions' can be maintained this way, and adapt bounds accordingly.
-See~\cite{Ni06} for an introduction to DP over tree decompositions.
-For readability, and since we do need to prove the aforementioned new size bound, we give a self-contained presentation.
+In this section we will show that \CSG s can be used to efficiently decide the {\sc $\C_k$-Reachability} problem for $(k-2)$-connected chordal graphs.
+Recall that a graph is chordal if it contains no induced cycle of length greater than~3.
+To prove the result, we use the fact that for a chordal graph $G$ and any clique~$T$ of~$G$, the terminal graph $(G,T)$ can recursively be constructed from simple cliques using a polynomial number of clique-based introduce, forget and join operations.
+In order to do this we first define the notion of a nice tree decomposition for terminal graphs in Section~\ref{ssec:nice1}.
+In the same section we show an upper bound on the size of an arbitrary nice tree decomposition for a terminal graph.
+Afterwards we make the above fact for chordal graphs precise in Section~\ref{ssec:Nicetds}, namely by defining chordal nice tree decompositions for terminal graphs.
+We remark that some of our statements are similar to (and can alternatively be deduced from) well-known facts about tree decompositions~\cite{Di10} and nice tree decompositions~\cite{Kl94} for graphs.
+However, for readability, and since we need to prove an upper bound on the size of a nice tree decomposition for a terminal graphs, we give a self-contained presentation.